ndag/ultrametrics/README.md

 this last example also visualizes the correspondence that was found.

 ## uGH_top_down.m
-is Matlab implementation of an algoritm for computing a variant of the Gromov-Hausdorff distance between ultrametric spaces called uGH.
+uGH_top_down.m is Matlab implementation of an algoritm for computing a variant of the Gromov-Hausdorff distance between ultrametric spaces called uGH.
 See the paper for more details.
+**Note:** You need Matlab's Bioinformatics toolbox in order to run this code.
 **Syntax:**
 ```
 % uGH_top_down - computes uGH between two ultrametrics